 - Where they live?

 - When is their anniversary? etc

-3) Educate your customers by sharing high value FREE information via. emails
+3) Educate your customers by sharing high-value FREE information via. emails

 We all love free information.
-When you send an email with product images, price etc, please make sure that also have content section in the email where you tie-in interesting content as well so that if a customer does not want to buy now, there is still some value for him/her.
+When you send an email with product images, price etc, please make sure that also have a content section in the email where you tie-in interesting content as well so that if a customer does not want to buy now, there is still some value for him/her.

 4) Use videos in your emails

 Videos are proven to be more engaging than plain text or images.
-If you produce videos on a regular interval, show the video snapshot inside the emails.
+If you produce videos on a regular interval, show the video snapshot in the emails.
 With videos, you will experience higher click through rate of your emails.